thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 #### Callback Arguments:

-1. `peer`: `PeerAvailability` - A peer with the following information:
+1. `peer`: - A peer with the following information:
 - `peerIdentifier`: `String` – the peer identifier
 - `peerName`: `String` – the peer public key hash
 - `peerAvailable`: `Boolean` – whether the peer is available or not